 What is Measles (Rubeola)?

-Rubeola (not to be confused with rubella, a less serious infection commonly known as “German measles”) symptoms begin 10-14 days after close contact with someone infected with measles.
-Symptoms and start with a fever, cough, runny nose, conjunctivitis, white spots in the mouth and progresses to a rash that starts on the face and spreads to the rest of the body and lasts for about a week.7 Complications include very high fever, diarrhea, otitis media, seizures, pneumonia, encephalitis (0.1% reported) and very rarely subacute sclerosing panencephalitis (SSPE - a progressive, debilitating and deadly brain disorder) and death.8 9
+Measles symptoms begin 10-14 days after close contact with someone infected with measles.
+Symptoms start with a fever, cough, runny nose, conjunctivitis, and white spots in the mouth, and progresses to a rash that starts on the face, spreads to the rest of the body, and lasts for about a week.8 Prior to the appearance of the measles rash (on the fourth or fifth day after fever begins), measles can be mistaken for several illness including influenza, bronchiolitis, croup, or pneumonia.9

 Other symptoms of measles include:10

 - Watery eyes

 - Body aches

 Illnesses that may also develop along with measles are ear infections, diarrhea, croup, bronchiolitis and pneumonia.